Why is restoring nature needed?

 What are the economic benefits of marine restoration?

-A European Commission impact assessment on the NRL proposal shows that every euro spent on restoration delivers a return on investment between EUR 8 and EUR 38, depending on the ecosystem, in benefits from the many services healthy ecosystems provide.
+A European Commission impact assessment on the NRL proposal showed that every euro spent on restoration delivers a return on investment between EUR 8 and EUR 38, depending on the ecosystem, in benefits from the many services healthy ecosystems provide.
 Indeed, it says, the benefits of nature restoration far outweigh the costs.

 Beth Thoren, Director of Environmental Action at Patagonia, explains how businesses will benefit from the Nature Restoration Law.

-Oceana has joined an initiative to engage citizens and supporters to get their elected politicians to support the ambition of the proposed Nature Restoration Law.
-You can do this by sending a message to your national Member of the European Parliament and government ministers, along with a personalised image depicting a restored marine landscape – take action today!
+The same vision is shared by citizens.
+Oceana is an active supporter of the #RestoreNature (and #RestoreOcean!) campaign.
+We joined an initiative to engage citizens and supporters to get their elected politicians to support the ambition of the proposed Nature Restoration Law.
+It involved sending a message to citizens’ national MEPs and government ministers with a personalised image depicting a restored marine landscape and resulted in over 1 million messages!